 Having been overtaken by motorboats, canoes wasps and butterflies we eventually picked up speed in the bay due to the sea breeze.

 Dropped the anchor (Not where the seahorses are) and followed our noses to the Bankes Arms.
 If you've never been there it well worth a visit.
-Good Beer brewed on the premises, local ciders great building with super views from the garden.
+Good Beer brewed on the

 Back on board there was even less wind than before, the sea breeze had vanished and we just drifted with the tide in the general direction of Poole.